anonymousmoe/whonix_builder/README.md

 Example: `--volume /home/user/shared:/home/user` would bind a folder named shared in the host's home directory to the container's home directory, which is where all build files will be located.

+### Systemd
+systemd_init achieves a full integration of systemd for the purpose of enabling apt-cacher-ng.
+You can add additional services at will, such as for example dnscrypt.

 ## Useful Links
 * https://www.whonix.org/wiki/Dev/Build_Documentation/VM
 * https://www.whonix.org/wiki/Dev/Source_Code_Intro